clach04/shiori/README.md

             want (gap.ScopeType, string)
     ../golang/src/github.com/go-shiori/shiori/internal/cmd/root.go:94:27: userScope.DataDir undefined (type *gap.Scope has no field or method DataDir)

 Original wiki documents minimum version of Go 1.12.
-So unclear why `go get ...` fails, the altnerative is to build from source.
+So unclear why `go get ...` fails, the alternative is to build from source.

 To build issue: